Cybervault-1/cybersecurity-portfolio1/02-splunk-siem-lab/case-01-brute-force-detection/README.md

 ## 🔑 Key Takeaways

-- A lockout policy after 5 failed attempts would have stopped this entirely — it is one of the simplest controls to put in place
+- A lockout policy after 5 failed attempts would have stopped this entirely, it is one of the simplest controls to put in place
-- Brute force is easy to spot in logs once you know what to look for — rapid failures from one IP against one account is a clear pattern
+- Brute force is easy to spot in logs once you know what to look for, rapid failures from one IP against one account is a clear pattern
-- The moment an attacker gets a successful login the severity jumps immediately — this is no longer just an attempt, it is a breach
+- The moment an attacker gets a successful login the severity jumps immediately, this is no longer just an attempt, it is a breach
-- One compromised account reached three critical servers in under an hour — lateral movement happens fast
+- One compromised account reached three critical servers in under an hour , lateral movement happens fast
-- Coming back five days later and getting in again shows the first response was incomplete — always verify the full attack path is closed
+- Coming back five days later and getting in again shows the first response was incomplete, always verify the full attack path is closed
-- Backup server access means ransomware is a real possibility — verify backup integrity immediately when this happens
+- Backup server access means ransomware is a real possibility, verify backup integrity immediately when this happens

 ---